zheng0xd/JATIC-internal-docs/docs/process/dev/team-events.md

 - The product owner reviews the sprint goals and their status
 - The development team runs through the issues that were committed to for the sprint and the assigned team member demonstrates its functionality
-- For each issue, the product owner decides whether the work completed meets the acceptance criteria, or if any further work is nededed
+- For each issue, the product owner decides whether the work completed meets the acceptance criteria, or if any further work is needed
 - The team reflects on any incomplete issues to identify risks, blockers, and/or any opportunities for improvement
 - The team discusses any issues or challenges that arose during the sprint and how they were resolved